-The Common Walnut - Juglans regia - is a slow growing, medium to large tree native to a wide belt of Asia stretching from the Balkans to China.
+The European Walnut - Juglans regia - is a slow growing, medium to large tree native to a wide belt of Asia stretching from the Balkans to China.
 The largest forests are found in the Jalal-Abad province of Kyrgyzstan at altitudes of 1000-2000 meters.
 The first historical account of walnut cultivation dates back to Babylon (now Iraq) circa 2000 B.C.
 However, archaeological excavation of Neolithic sites in southwest France has uncovered roasted walnut shells, indicating walnuts were being eaten in Europe at least 8000 years ago.

 The Black Walnut - Juglans nigra - is native to North America.
 It too produces large edible nuts but these are generally considered inferior to the nuts of Juglans regia.
 Although very cold-hardy, the Black Walnut requires hot summers for the nuts to ripen properly.
-In Ireland, better results will be achieved with selected varieties of the Common Walnut.
+In Ireland, much better results will be achieved with selected varieties of the European Walnut.

 Yield varies considerably.
 In trials carried out at the East Malling Research Station, England during the period 1934-1986, the average annual yield was 16kg per tree, equivalent to 1.6 tonnes per hectare.
 However, the best 25 percent of the trees yielded three times the average weight per tree.